hazeycode/brucelib/modules/platform/README.md

 fn deinit(_: std.mem.Allocator) void {
 }

+fn frame_prepare() void {
+    // use this to flush any gpu submissions that were submitted after the last frame
+    // was presented
+}

 fn frame(input: platform.Input) !bool {
     return (input.quit_requested == false);
+}

+fn frame_end() void {
+    // schedule work ahead of the next frame
+    // and do any nessesary synchronisation
 }

 fn audioPlayback(_: platform.AudioPlaybackStream) !u32 {